Billy Lynn's Long Halftime Walk (film): Pre-production

-Slumdog Millionaire's Oscar-winning screenwriter, Simon Beaufoy, was in 2014 adapting the novel for the screen, produced by Film4 in collaboration with a U.S. production company, The Ink Factory, and Sony Pictures' TriStar film studio division.
+Slumdog Millionaire's Oscar-winning screenwriter, Simon Beaufoy, was in 2014 adapting the novel for the screen, produced by Film4 in collaboration with an American production company, The Ink Factory, and Sony Pictures' TriStar film studio division.
 Also involved in the production are China's Bona Film Group and Studio 8, which is backed by the Chinese conglomerate Fosun International.
 Ang Lee would direct the film.

 The cast—Joe Alwyn, Garrett Hedlund, Kristen Stewart, Vin Diesel, Steve Martin, Beau Knapp, Ben Platt, and Chris Tucker—were announced between February 2015 to May 2015.

 Alwyn was cast just two days after he left his drama school, London's Royal Central School of Speech & Drama.
 After putting himself on tape, he received a call a few days later from the producers to meet Lee in New York City.
 There—even after the screen test—Lee had some trouble casting him or any other people.
 He then told Alwyn to head to Georgia for additional screen tests.
 While the studio was initially skeptical about casting an unknown person, Alwyn was able to convince them after days of such testing.
 In Atlanta, he did four to five days of testings on set and about a week and a half later, at around 1 a.m. he received a call of acceptance.
 Alwyn won the titular role because of his "ability to communicate the book's paradox of war with just his facial expressions".

 The soldiers onscreen endured weeks of Navy SEAL-style boot camp training since they had to look like real soldiers.
 They were given guns with special springs that would add a recoil when they shot blanks—a feeling that often left them shaking.
 "They cannot shoot like Rambo with two guns!
 A real bullet cannot shoot that bravely," Lee stated.